Tight contact structures on the Brieskorn spheres -\Sigma(2,3,6n-1) and contact invariants: Computation of the Ozsv ath--Szab o contact invariants

 Then we have homomorphisms in Heegaard Floer homology mapping the invariants of the tight contact structures on $Y_n$ to the invariants of the tight contact structures on $Y_{n+1}$ above the bottom row of the triangle ${\mathcal P}_{n+1}$.
 We compute these invariants by an inductive argument using the fact that the invariants of the tight contact structures on the bottom row span $\widehat{HF}(- Y_n)$ in the appropriate degree \cite{plam:1}.

-A feature of the computation is that it requires the use of Heegaard Floer homology with twisted coefficients, namely the contact invariants of $\xi_i$ with twisted coefficients, which were computed in \cite{ghiggini-honda:1}.
-This is somewhat surprising as the manifolds $Y_n$ are integer homology spheres.
+A feature of the computation is that it requires the use of Heegaard Floer homology with twisted coefficients.
+This is somewhat surprising as the manifolds $Y_n$ are integer homology spheres and therefore they carry no nontrivial twisted coefficient system.
+The reason of the effectiveness of twisted coefficients is twofold.
+On the one hand the large indeterminacy of the contact invariant with twisted coefficients allows the contact invariants $c(\eta^n_{0,j})$ to be mapped to different representatives of $c(\xi_0)$ --- see Lemma \ref{pluto}.
+On the other hand the contact invariants of $(Y_{\infty}, \xi_i)$ with twisted coefficients are all nonzero and pairwise distinct for $i \ge 0$, while the untwisted ones vanish for $i>0$ by \cite[Theorem 1]{ghiggini-honda-vhm}.